oroinc/documentation/book/data_api.rst

        Status Code: 200 OK
        Remote Address: 127.0.0.1:80

-In case of an error, the Status Code  will in response indicate the type of the error occurred, the most frequent of them are the following:
+In case of an error, a response status code indicates the type of the error occurred.
+The most common of such codes are the following:

--  ``400 Bad Request`` - The request is malformed, such as if the body of the request contains misformatted JSON.
+-  ``400 Bad Request``—The request is malformed, such as if the body of the request contains misformatted JSON.
--  ``401 Unauthorized`` - When no or invalid authentication details are provided.
-Also can be useful to trigger an auth popup if the API is used from a browser.
+-  ``401 Unauthorized``—No or invalid authentication details are provided.
+This code can be use to trigger an auth popup if the API is used from a browser.
--  ``403 Forbidden`` - When authentication succeeded but authenticated user doesn't have access to the resource.
+-  ``403 Forbidden``—Authentication succeeded but authenticated user does not have access to the resource.
--  ``404 Not Found`` - When a non-existent resource is requested.
+-  ``404 Not Found``—A non-existent resource is requested.
--  ``500 Internal Server Error`` - The server encountered an unexpected condition which prevented it from fulfilling the request.
+-  ``500 Internal Server Error``—The server encountered an unexpected
+   condition which prevented it from fulfilling the request.

 For example:

--  **request**
+**Request**

    .. code-block:: http

        GET /api/users/999 HTTP/1.1

--  **response**
+**Response**

    .. code-block:: http